aamrits/interview-questions-prep/javascript.md

 #### QA13
 ### ✍Event bubbling, event capturing/trickling, and event delegation.
 - A bubbling event goes from the target element straight up.
-- In other words, <code>event.stopPropagation()</code> stops the move upwards, but on the current element all other handlers will run.
+- In other words,`event.stopPropagation()` stops the move upwards, but on the current element all other handlers will run.
-- To stop the bubbling and prevent handlers on the current element from running, there’s a method <code>event.stopImmediatePropagation()</code>.
+- To stop the bubbling and prevent handlers on the current element from running, there’s a method`event.stopImmediatePropagation()`.
 After it no other handlers execute.

 **[⬆](#Questions)**
 ---